Hidden self-energies as origin of cuprate superconductivity revealed by machine learning: Methods

-{The physical constraints employed in the present paper are classified into two categories.
-The constraints in the first category are the structure of the Green's function given in Eq.(\ref{eq:G}), the Kramers-Kronig relationship between the real and imaginary part of the self-energies, negative definiteness of ${\rm Im}\Sigma^{\rm nor}$, and odd nature of ${\rm Im}\Sigma^{\rm ano}$ as ${\rm Im}\Sigma^{\rm ano}(-\omega)=-{\rm Im}\Sigma^{\rm ano}(\omega)$.
-The constraint in the second category is the sparse and localized nature of the ${\rm Im}\Sigma^{\rm ano}$ along $\omega$ axis.
+The physical constraints employed in the present article are classified into two categories.
+The constraints in the first category are the structure of the Green function given in Eq.~(\ref{eq:G}), the Kramers-Kronig relationship between the real and imaginary part of the self-energies, negative definiteness of ${\rm Im}\Sigma^{\rm nor}$, and odd nature of ${\rm Im}\Sigma^{\rm ano}$ as ${\rm Im}\Sigma^{\rm ano}(-\omega)=-{\rm Im}\Sigma^{\rm ano}(\omega)$.
+The constraint in the second category is the sparse and localized nature of the ${\rm Im}\Sigma^{\rm ano}$ along \tgtw{the} $\omega$ axis.
 In the present context, the sparseness is defined as the property of ${\rm Im}\Sigma^{\rm ano}$concentrated and localized in the small frequency range around the Fermi level.
-It should be mentioned that the optimization procedure of the present machine learning does not explicitly impose the constraint because of the flexible representability of the present (restricted) Boltzmann machine\cite{Roux}.
-The sparse nature of ${\rm Im}\Sigma^{\rm ano}$ is, however, justified {\it a posteriori} eventually in the optimized solution, which turns out to satisfy physically reasonable sparseness though the machine learning procedure does not explicitly impose this constraint.}
+It should be mentioned that the optimization procedure of the present machine learning does not explicitly impose this latter constraint because of the flexible representability of the present (restricted) Boltzmann machine~\cite{Roux}.
+The sparse nature of ${\rm Im}\Sigma^{\rm ano}$ is, however, justified {\it a posteriori} in the optimized solution, which turns out to satisfy physically reasonable sparseness \tgtw{although} the machine learning procedure does not explicitly impose this constraint.

-{From physical grounds, the sparse and localized nature of ${\rm Im}\Sigma^{\rm ano}$ is a natural consequence as clarified in Ref.~\onlinecite{MorelAnderson}, where irrespective of the mechanism and symmetry of the realistic pairing, strong and long-range nature of Coulomb repulsion in general causes severe pair breaking at large energies and suppresses $\Sigma^{\rm ano}$ at energies far away from the fermi level. }
+{From physical grounds, the sparse and localized nature of ${\rm Im}\Sigma^{\rm ano}$ is a natural consequence as clarified in Ref.~\onlinecite{MorelAnderson}, where irrespective of the mechanism and symmetry of the realistic pairing, strong and long-range nature of Coulomb repulsion in general causes severe pair breaking at large energies and suppresses $\Sigma^{\rm ano}$ at energies far away from the \tgtw{Fermi} level.}